Altai people: History

 Mongolian Buddhist missionaries attempted to spread the faith among the Altaians during the 19th century.
 The Buddhist missionaries also encouraged the Altaians to unite together against the Russians.
-However, their activities and preaching were suppressed by the Russian state and Christian missionaries.
-Buddhism made little headway among the Altaians but many Buddhist ideas and principles entered into Altaian spiritual thought.
-However, some Altaians reportedly visited Mongolia and studied at Buddhist centers before and after the rise of the Burkhanist movement in the early 20th century; indicating a significant Buddhist influence on the new religion.
+However, their activities and preaching were suppressed both by the Russian state and Orthodox Christian missionaries.
+Buddhism made little headway among the Altaians but many Buddhist ideas and principles filtered into Altai spiritual beliefs.
+However, some Altaians reportedly visited Mongolia and studied at Buddhist centers of learning before and after the rise of the Burkhanist movement in the early 20th century; indicating a significant Buddhist influence on the new religion.
+Additionally, Mongolian Lamas were reported to have occasionally visited the region throughout the rest of the 19th century and into the early 20th century to dispense religious services to locals that requested them.

-The mission and its missionaries were initially culturally sensitive and tolerant to the Altaians and their customs.
-However, the rise of Russian nationalism during the late nineteenth century caused the Russification of Orthodox Christianity and the mostly Russian clergy in Siberia also took up the ideology.
-This created intolerant views of the natives of Siberia (including the Altaians) and of their culture.
-This led to the rejection of Christianity by many Altaians who saw it as a foreign Russian religion.
-However, Russian rule continued to grow increasingly strict both politically and religiously.

 Around 1904, the development of Burkhanism among the Altaians was underway.
 Burkhanism is a monotheistic religion named after Ak-Burkhan, a deity who is believed and recognized by its adherents to have been the sole god.
-Burkhanism was opposed to both the Russians and the traditional shamans.
+Burkhanism was opposed to both the Russians and the traditional Altai shamans.
 The hostility towards the shamans was so great that the shamans had to seek protection from Russian authorities.
-The rise of the Bolsheviks in the first quarter of the twentieth century also led to the brutal repression of all religions which included the faiths in the Altai region.
-For the next few decades, most religions basically vanished with only shamanistic and ancient polytheistic beliefs surviving the chaos.
+The rise of the Bolsheviks in the first quarter of the 20th century also led to the brutal repression of all religions, which included the indigenous faiths of the Altai people.
+For the next few decades, public expressions of religion severely declined with only shamanistic and ancient polytheistic beliefs surviving the chaos.
 This was believed to have occurred because ancient religious beliefs could be easily orally transmitted from generation to another.
 It's also likely that no Burkhanist texts survived the repression and main sources for the beliefs of the religion come from Russian missionaries, travellers, and scholars.